 - Less than $25.99 per replacement filter WD-RF10(Search " B085G66JTZ "on Amazon), save over 50% of cost on subsequent use.

 - [After Sales Assistance] Waterdrop Backs the WD-10UA's high-end technical performance with a comprehensive prorated performance service; should a quality issue arise with the filter, you can contact us.
+It is specifically designed for municipal tap water and can only be used with cold water sources.
+It is not suitable for well water or hot water.

 - [Innovative Design] Only a cold-water source should be used to power the filter.
 Its twist-and-lock construction and push-to-connect fittings enable installation in three minutes, three second replacement, and safety-assuring integration.
 This filter comes with a 3/8" line that connects directly to US sinks' standard 3/8" feed water valves.
 The system is connected to 1/2" and 3/8" cold water pipes and faucets with the use of the 3/8"-1/2" convertor fitting.